Compensation For Workers Injured In Falls

-According to the Occupational Safety and Health Administration (OSHA), roughly 2.3 million workers work with or on scaffolding, which comprises 65% of the construction industry.
+According to the Occupational Safety and Health Administration (OSHA), roughly 2.3 million workers — 65% of the construction industry — work with or on scaffolding.
 Because more than half of construction workers work on scaffolds, there are certain safety regulations and protocols that must be followed.
 If employers violate these rules, it can lead to injuries or even death.

-If you or a loved one has suffered a fall from scaffolding, contact our San Antonio construction injury lawyers today.
+If you or a loved one has suffered a fall from scaffolding, contact our construction injury lawyers today.
 We offer free consultations.

 Because scaffolding tools are so precarious, there are certain precautions that all employers should take.

 - Scaffolding must be able to hold its own weight as well as four times the maximum intended weight.

 - Each suspension rope must be able to hold six times the maximum intended load.